The Durable Performance System™

 The structural-performance cycle is predictable

-- 3 The structure remains intact.
-Authority, incentives, signal, accountability, and consequence are not redesigned.
+3. 3 The design remains intact.
+Authority, incentives, signal, accountability, coordination, and consequence are not redesigned.

 The operating forces that shape performance